 Servers are one of the two pillars of what makes Remoting SDK.
 You can think of Remoting SDK Servers as applications that usually run "headless", meaning without any user-interface and as a background "Windows Service" or "UNIX Dæmon", and provide functionality that they make available over the network to Client Applications (the second pillar).

 They do this through the concept of Services.
 A Service is, essentially, just a class that you write yourself that implements the logic or functionality that you want to provide to your clients.
 Remoting SDK will take on all the hard work of making that class accessible over the network, so that your clients can call into it.
 To your client applications, too, working with your service will seem as simple as making calls into a class.

 Remoting SDK gives you the choice of two development platforms for creating servers: .NET and Delphi.
 With either platform, you have access to all the capabilities of the SDK, and can build servers that can be hosted on Windows and Linux Servers (including cloud services such as AWS or Azure), as well as Mac OS X.

 Delphi Servers can be developed on Windows only, using Embarcadero's RAD Studio IDE.
 They can be written in the Delphi language or with C++Builder.

 Getting started with your first server application is really easy, and we've provided a handful of tutorials to guide you through the project templates provided in all IDEs, as well as frequent next steps.

-- Creating a new Remoting SDK Server in Fire
+- Creating a new Remoting SDK Server in Fire or Water

 - Creating a new Remoting SDK Server in Visual Studio